WOR (AM)

-WOR is a 50,000-watt class A clear-channel AM radio station owned by iHeartMedia and licensed to New York, New York.
+WOR (710 kHz) is a 50,000-watt class A clear-channel AM radio station owned by iHeartMedia and licensed to New York, New York.
 The station airs a mix of local and syndicated talk radio shows, primarily from co-owned Premiere Networks, including The Clay Travis and Buck Sexton Show, The Sean Hannity Show, and Coast to Coast AM with George Noory.
 CBS Eye on the World with John Batchelor, from CBS News Radio is heard at night.
-Since 2016, the station has served as the New York outlet for co-owned NBC News Radio.
+Since 2016, the station serves as the flagship station for co-owned NBC News Radio.
 The station's studios are located at 125 West 55th Street in Midtown Manhattan, with its transmitter in Rutherford, New Jersey.
 WOR began broadcasting on Wednesday, February 22, 1922, and is one of the oldest continuously operating radio stations in the United States with a three–letter call sign, characteristic of a station dating from the 1920s.
 WOR is the only New York City station to have retained its original three-letter call sign, making those the oldest continuously used call letters in the New York City area.